The Runner’s Edge: Why Cross Country Changes Everything

 Growth rarely comes through ease.
 It comes through faithfulness.

-Over decades of coaching, I have heard the same hopes voiced again and again by parents:
+Over decades of coaching, I’ve heard the same hopes voiced again and again by parents:

 They want their children to grow in character.